chrisputnam9/chrome-google-keep-full-screen/README.md

 -   🆕 Customizable keyboard shortcut (Ctrl+Shift+F or Cmd+Shift+F by default) to toggle full screen on and off
 -   🆕 Other minor bug fixes & enhancements

-## Edge and Firefox Versions
+## Firefox on Older Version
--   Edge is on version 1.2.1 (1.3.1 is pending review as of 3/25/2024)
 -   Firefox is on 1.2.3 (a development limitation prevents us from easily updating for now)
--   You can view the [information for the older 1.2 version here](https://github.com/chrisputnam9/chrome-google-keep-full-screen/blob/version-1.2.3/README.md)
+-   You can view the [information for the older version here](https://github.com/chrisputnam9/chrome-google-keep-full-screen/blob/version-1.2.3/README.md)

 ## Warnings & Important Notes

  1. **Use this extension at your own risk.** It shouldn't cause problems, but I can't make any guarantees.
 It's wise to keep critical notes [backed up](https://support.google.com/keep/answer/10017039?hl=en).
  2. **This extension only works with the website version** of Google Keep (eg. https://keep.google.com/keep/) - it won't work with the "app" version (the one you might install and launch from your app menu -ie. for offline use).
- 3. **For Firefox & Edge, see [Version 1.2.3 Documentation](https://github.com/chrisputnam9/chrome-google-keep-full-screen/tree/version-1.2.3)**.
-At this time, the latest version (1.3.0) is only available on Chrome due to development limitations with the other browsers.
- 4. At this time, clicking the extension icon itself does not toggle anything - click the full-screen icon added to the note itself (or use the keyboard shortcut) to toggle full-screen on and off.
+ 3. At this time, clicking the extension icon itself does not toggle anything - click the full-screen icon added to the note itself (or use the keyboard shortcut) to toggle full-screen on and off.

 ## Help